Which classes are best suited for me?

 Anything else I should know?

-We ask that you kindly remove your shoes when walking on the studio floor and please check your cell phone at the door.
-If you are on call at work or have an emergency situation that requires your phone in the studio, please keep your phone on silent.
+We ask that you kindly remove your shoes when walking on the studio floor and please check your cell phone and electronic devices at the door.
+If you are on call at work or have an emergency situation that requires your phone in the studio, please inform the instructor prior to class and keep your phone on silent.